sws2apps/sws2apps-docs/docs/products/cpe/features/source_material/import_epub.md

 - Open CPE, and click **Import from EPUB file** under the Source Material card.
 Locate the EPUB file you downloaded from jw.org.

-- A confirmation message when the import is completed.
+- A confirmation message will appear when the import is completed.
 Click OK to complete.

   ![EPUB Import Complete](./import_epub_complete.png)